 Students in the University’s Master of Science in Computational Analysis and Public Policy (MSCAPP) program, jointly led by the Harris School of Public Policy and the Department of Computer Science, are expected to have strong interest in the Fellows program given their commitment to bringing technology and data science to bear on public policy issues.

 Data and technology approaches unlock a multitude of powerful, novel solutions to improve government functionality, enhancing the ability of public institutions to better serve their citizens.
-A new University of Chicago program, the Congressional Modernization Fellowship, provides a unique opportunity for UChicago Master’s students to work directly with the United States Congress on technology solutions that improve government efficiency and effectiveness.
+A new University of Chicago program, the Effective Government Fellowship, provides a unique opportunity for UChicago Master’s students to work directly with the United States Congress on technology solutions that improve government efficiency and effectiveness.

 The fellowship, made possible by a gift from Harris School of Public Policy alumnus Galen Hines-Pierce, MPP'17, will fund nine students over three years to work on projects in Chicago and Washington D.C. with the legislative branch of the federal government.
 First-year students in the Master of Science in Computational Analysis and Public Policy (MS-CAPP) program are eligible to apply to the program, which is a partnership between POPVOX Foundation, the Data Science Institute (DSI) and the Harris School of Public Policy.